-Emergency Phones - The Longwood campus is equipped with strategically placed emergency phones, many on highly identifiable blue poles with blue lights, which feature one-button speed dialing for instant communication with university police communications/dispatch center.
-There are in excess of sixty three emergency phones located outside as well as in excess of one hundred and thirty area of rescue phones located within campus buildings.
+Emergency Phones - The Longwood campus is equipped with strategically placed emergency phones, many on highly identifiable blue poles with blue lights, which feature one-button speed dialing for instant communication with the Farmville Emergency Communications Center.
+There are in excess of sixty exterior emergency phones located both on and off campus, as well as in excess of one hundred and thirty area of rescue phones located within campus buildings.

-Area of Rescue phones are located in the stairwells of the following buildings: Allen, Bedford, Brock, Chichester, CSTAC, Grainger, Hiner, Hull, Lancaster, Lankford, Rotunda (previously named Ruffner), Stevens, and Tabb.
-Many residence halls also have emergency phones located within them, primarily located near elevators, these include ARC, Moss Hall (previously named Curry), Johns Hall (previously named Frazer), Register, Sharp, South Rotunda, Stubbs, Lancer Park North and Lancer Park South.
+Area of Rescue phones are located in the stairwells of the following buildings: Allen, Bedford, Brock, Chichester, CSTAC, Grainger, Hiner, Hull, Eason, Lankford, Rotunda, Stevens, and Tabb.
+Many residence halls also have emergency phones located within them, either near elevators or in stairwells, these include Moss Hall, Johns Hall, Register, Sharp, Rotunda, Lancer Park North and Lancer Park South.

 All emergency phones are checked monthly by LUPD staff.
-Elevator phones are checked by our elevator maintenance vender during their inspections.
+Elevator phones are checked by our elevator maintenance vender during regular inspections.

-Security and Access - LUPD works closely with Residential Life staff and Facilities

-Management to maintain security in university buildings and residence halls.
+Security and Access - LUPD works closely with Residential Life staff and Facilities Management to maintain security in university buildings and residence halls.
 Walkways, parking lots, and areas around campus buildings are well lit and easily navigated.
 Annual security walks are conducted by Resident Life, Police, other staff and students to identify security issues needing to be addressed.

 University residence halls are secured twenty four hours a day, seven days a week with many having security video equipment.
 Access to residence halls is controlled by an access card system.
-The exterior doors of residence halls are electronically monitored and the Farmville Emergency Communications Center is alerted when the doors are propped or not secured properly for a specified period of time.
-Exterior doors to townhouses and apartments are key operated and not electronically monitored.
+The exterior doors of residence halls are electronically monitored and the Farmville Emergency Communications Center is alerted when the doors are propped or otherwise not secured properly for specified periods of time.
+Exterior doors to townhouses and apartments are key operated and are not electronically monitored.

-Individual residential rooms and suites are secured by coded mechanical keys.
+Individual residential rooms and suites are secured by mechanical keys.
 Lost keys result in a lock core and key replacement.
 Some residential rooms are also accessible by access card, a feature primarily utilized as an ADA accommodation.
 With the exception of Sharp and Register Halls, the Service Desk at each residence hall is staffed from mid-afternoon to late night to provide visual monitoring of traffic in and out of residence halls.
 Sharp and Register Halls utilize the front desk staff of Stubbs Hall for service and access needs instead of having staff at their facilities.
+Resident Assistants "RA's" perform regular patrols of their assigned housing areas during their duty shits, and patrol officers also patrol housing areas, including foot patrols within dormitories.
+Lancer Park's desk aid is located in the Commons.

-In the event that a student misplaces the access card, the cards authorization will be deactivated to minimize the potential of an unauthorized use of a found card.
-A replacement card can be obtained from the Lancer Card Center or a loaner card can be obtained from Campus Police during non-business hours.
+In the event that a student misplaces the access card, the cards access authorization will be deactivated to minimize the potential of an unauthorized use of a found card.
+A replacement card may be obtained from the Lancer Card Center or a loaner card can be obtained from Campus Police during non-business hours.

 Many non-residential university controlled facilities are secured by mechanical keys issued by the Key Control Office.
-The Key Control Office is responsible for determining eligibility for receiving a key to a university controlled facility, maintaining a key inventory, procedures for lost keys as well as key return.
+The Key Control Office is responsible for ensuring proper eligibility exists prior to issuing a key to a university controlled facility, maintaining a key inventory, procedures for lost keys as well as key return.

-Residential Life staff and maintenance staff are available at all times, either onsite or by contacting campus police for assistance and residence/dorm access is considered a life safety priority and is dealt with as issues are identified.
+Residential Life staff and maintenance staff are available at all times, either on-site or by contacting campus police for assistance and residence/dorm access is considered a life safety priority and is dealt with as a priority as access issues are identified.